opds-community/drafts/best-practices/borrowing.md

 With wide adoption from public libraries in multiple countries, borrowing has become one of the most common use-cases for OPDS 2.0.

-This document covers best practices that implementers should be aware of when implementing this use case.
+This document covers best practices that catalogs and clients should be aware of when implementing this use case.

-## 1. Borrow links
+## 1. Borrow Links

-OPDS 2.0 requires publications to include at least one [acquisition link](../opds-2.0.md#53-acquisition-links).
+OPDS 2.0 requires publications to include at least one [Acquisition Link](../opds-2.0.md#53-acquisition-links).

 For publications that can be borrowed, this means using `http://opds-spec.org/acquisition/borrow` as the `rel` value of a Link Object.